 One of your biggest assets in milking podcasts for all they’re worth is a great writing and editing team.

 Your writer is responsible for crafting click-worthy headlines for each episode.
 The more captivating the headlines are, the more exposure your show will get.

-Your writing team also writes iTunes & website descriptions of the show, intro/outro and ad scripts, and show notes for each episode.
+Your writing team also writes Apple Podcasts and website descriptions of the show, intro/outro, and ad scripts, and show notes for each episode.